tari-project/rfcs/src/RFC-0201_TariScript.md

 It should also be fairly clear that vanilla Mimblewimble does not have the feature set to provide functionality such as:

 - One-sided payments
-- Multiparty side-chain peg outs and peg-ins
+- Multiparty side-chain peg-outs and peg-ins
 - Generalised smart contracts

 Extensions to [Mimblewimble] have been proposed for most of these features, for example, David Burkett's one-sided payment